-By Jane Fontana, Community Resilience Coordinator, East Region ictorian Emergency Management Commissioner Andrew Crisp paid a visit to Leongatha Unit on 31 March to attend their unit social night.
-Andrew spent time getting to know the members and thanked them for the work that they put into their community.
+By Jane Fontana, Community Resilience Coordinator, East Region their community.
 Andrew commented that our VICSES volunteers are the 'swiss army knife' of the emergency services; both in our capacity to respond to such a range of operations, and in the quality of the service that we provide.
 The members appreciated the personal thanks and appreciation from the Commissioner for the important work they do.